-For the purpose of the U.S. 50 Tier 1 EIS, historic resources are considered either linear or non-linear.
+For the purpose of the US 50 Tier 1 EIS, historic resources are considered either linear or non-linear.
 Linear resources are those that are typically long and narrow.
-Some examples of linear historic resources in the area of potential effects are the BNSF Railway, Santa Fe National Historic Trail, and irrigation canals and ditches.
-Non-linear resources are historic properties (or historic resources) located at a specific site or place, such as a public building or house, bridge, or historic district.
-(Historic properties include both historic and archaeological sites, and historic resources only include historic sites.)
+Some examples of linear historic resources in the APE are the BNSF Railway (5PW152, 5PW152.1, 5PW152.2, 5PW152.3 (ONE), 5PW152.4), Santa Fe National Historic Trail (5BN.391), and irrigation canals and ditches.
+Non-linear resources are historic properties (or cultural resources) located at a specific site or place, such as a public building or house, bridge, or historic district.
+(Historic properties include both cultural resources and archaeological sites, and cultural resources only include historic sites.)